Back

 Last but not least, leading firms are increasingly relying on CRMs to capture and organize the information they collect about the logos on their market maps.
 Platforms like Salesforce, Dynamo Software,and Altvia track important contact and company data, as well as record every interaction and relationship milestone.
 Unlike static, siloed spreadsheets, CRMs effectively centralize market data and can even automatically refresh company details through integrations with leading data service providers and sales automation tools.

-Market Mapping Example: Datasite
+Market Mapping Example

 Stop the Madness!

-Data service providers now serve up key company data signals, highlight competitors that belong to similar market segments, and use advanced algorithms to classify businesses with an unparalleled level of accuracy.
+Sources-first, AI-powered deal sourcing platforms now serve up key company data signals, highlight competitors that belong to similar market segments, and use advanced algorithms to classify businesses with an unparalleled level of accuracy.
 Tools like Miro make it easy to visually build and adjust market maps over time, while CRMs like Affinity and Sugar help firms track and internally distribute information for every company on a given map.

 Just let us know if you’d like to schedule sometime for us to show you how data-driven dealmakers are taking advantage of these new capabilities.